-Explanation
+| Explanation |

-Thinking carefully about who I am takes me naturally to solipsism and the subjective world that I inhabit mentally.
-It also leads me to suspect that my various perceptions (say, of seeing a cup) are rooted in something beyond my thoughts that could be called the objective reality (such as a physical cup in front of my eyes).
-I elevate the status of the "something" from suspicion by assuming that it exists.
+Thinking carefully about who I am takes me to the subjective world that I inhabit mentally, and then naturally to ponder solipsism.
+It also leads me to suspect that my various perceptions of, say, seeing a cup, are rooted in "something" beyond my thoughts that has a physical form of a cup that is before my eyes.
+The collection of all such "somethings" could be called the objective reality.
+I elevate its status from just being a suspicion by assuming that it exists.
+But it is no more than an assumption.
 I also acknowledge that we all need relief from the great challenges we face every day, and rituals provide a means of doing that for a few moments even if they may be empty gestures.
 The ritual described below is of this kind.
 From time-to-time I perform it with like-minded friends simply for the pleasure of doing it. |

 Human life is absurd.
 All that "I" can do is assume: